apache/druid/docs/querying/sql-data-types.md

 ### Legacy null handling mode

 :::info
-To ensure Druid always behaves in an ANSI SQL compatible manner, this mode will be removed in a future release.
+To ensure Druid always behaves in an ANSI SQL compatible manner, we currently plan to remove this behavior in Druid 32.0.0.
 :::

 You can set `druid.generic.useDefaultValueForNull = true` to revert to Druid's deprecated legacy null handling mode, the default for Druid 27.0.0 and prior releases.
 This mode is not recommended.